SomeTechyGuy/moose-plat/README.md

 I might upload devlogs and stuff on there so check that out.

 Its hard to program lol.
 If i dont update consitantly then thats on me.
 I dont have a schedule so i may not realase consistant updates.
-Please dont harass me.
+Please do not harass me.

+also I am macking this open sorce so I engage you guys to make mods and fan games.